flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b5-MeshHeadz/_index.md

 * The **3D-Pipeline** team

 Since all groups communicated with each other on a regular basis, in the end, we always knew about each other’s issues and achievements and shared our expertise with the team.
-Eventually each team member became an expert in their respective field.
+Eventually, each team member became an expert in their respective field.
 {{</section >}}